unravelin/ravelinjs/CONTRIBUTING.md

 CI runs [circleci/node:10](.circleci/config.yml).

-## 3. Install a JSHint extention in your editor.
+## 3. Install a JSHint extension in your editor.

 There are many .js files kicking around: some for use in the browser, some for use by Node JS.
 Some are config files, others are executable, some assume test